Forests and Communities Initiative

 To this purpose, the FCI's activities will focus on two main areas:

-- Financial support for projects through an annual call for applications, the first of which will be launched on the PA2F website from 1 to 30 June 2022: https://www.fpa2.org/en/submit-a-project
+- Financial support for projects through an annual call for applications, open every June on the PA2F website.

 Its scope of intervention includes sub-Saharan Africa, Latin America, South and South-East Asia and the Pacific Islands.

 The following six cross-cutting principles are guiding all activities supported by FCI:

 - Focusing on the conservation of high ecological value areas, particularly primary forests and zones with low anthropic activities, with an emphasis on IPLC-driven sanctuarization and preservation of these areas.

 - Exercising conservation through a holistic approach to preserve all elements that make up these natural ecosystems and the biodiversity they contain; fauna, flora, soil, air, human beings, and all life cycles which they are part of.

 - Respecting the knowledge and rights of IPLCs within and around conservation areas, moving forward with their full and effective participation and supporting them as the forefront of decision-making processes and conservation action, using gender-just*, rights-based approaches and participatory methodologies in order to take into account the rights, role, needs and aspirations of all members of the community without discrimination.

 - Practicing and promoting science-based, evidence-based, adapted and applied methodologies for projects' activities and monitoring, to guarantee their long-term ecological effectiveness for the proposed solutions and clear results for the conservation and growth of local biodiversity.

 - Practicing and promoting a multi-disciplinary approach to conservation, taking into account conservation science, environmental law, but also social science including the understanding of economic, political and cultural contexts.